patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/arteparasanarte.gif)

 Note:
 At the **very end of 2009, I was an expressive art therapist in Buenos Aires building a website for my business**.
-The site was "arte para sanarte", which is a worldplay meaning "art to heal".
+The site was "arte para sanarte", which is a world-play meaning "art to heal".
 I built it in Flash, and thanks to The Wayback Machine, I recovered it here in GIF form : )
 This is the second of a few embarrassing things I’m going to show you, but it’s appropriate because **this talk is also going to spiral**.

 --